Feynman diagrams and the KdV hierarchy: Introduction

 \section{Introduction}

 A classical result of Kontsevich-Witten states that the generating series of the intersection numbers of the stable cohomology classes on moduli spaces of curves satisfies the string equation and a KdV hierarchy (see \cite{ea;sketches} for a very comprehensive introduction to the subject).
 Kontsevich's original proof \cite{kontsevich;intersection-theory;1992} uses a matrix model, now called the 't~Hooft-Kontsevich model, and the matrix Airy equation.
 Witten \cite{witten;kontsevich-model} recasted Kontsevich's results in terms of Virasoro algebras.
 His proof is an ingenious mixture of Feynman diagrams techniques and integrations by parts with some ``rather formidable choice'' of the integrands.\footnote{ For instance, to prove the last equation in his paper, Witten uses the familiar fact that \(\displaystyle{\int\ud Y\frac{\del}{\del Y_{ij}}\left(M_{ij} \exp^{\frac{1}{2}\tr \Theta Y^2-\frac{1}{6}\tr Y^3}\right)=0}\), where \(Y\) is an \(N\times N\) anti-Hermitian matrix, \(\Theta\) is a negative definite symmetric \(N\times N\) real matrix and \(M\) is any polynomial in \(Y\) and \(\Theta\).
-Then he makes the rather formidable choice } The aim of this paper is to show how the techniques developed in \cite{fiorenza-murri;matrix-integrals} allow to straightforwardly rewrite Witten's proof entirely in terms of Feynman diagrams.
+Then he makes the rather formidable choice } The aim of this note is to show how the techniques developed in \cite{fiorenza-murri;matrix-integrals} allow to straightforwardly rewrite Witten's proof entirely in terms of Feynman diagrams, trading the formidable choices of the integrands for standard Feynman diagram manipulations.
+The trick used to accomplish this is to use a wider class of Feymnan diagrams than the one considered by Witten in \cite{witten;kontsevich-model}.
+Namely, the class of Feynman diagrams with $n$-valent vertices labelled by polynomials in $n$ variables, as in \cite{fiorenza-murri;matrix-integrals}.

 The paper is organized as follows

 1\quad Intersection numbers on the moduli space of curves\dotfill\pageref{sec:intersection-numbers}

 2\quad The KdV hierarchy and Virasoro operators\dotfill\pageref{sec:virasoro}